This delicious salmon recipe is a super easy and healthy weeknight dinner and is ready in under 30 minutes.

 DHA and EPA: Over half of the Omega 3s in salmon are made up of EPA and slightly less of DHA.
 These fatty acids are essential for optimal health.
 Our needs for DHA and EPA change throughout our life.
 From conception, women are told to supplement with DHA.
 This is essential for a baby's brain development and is crucial in the first years of life in order to optimize a child's brain function.
 As we get past the age of 5 we still need DHA but EPA seems to play a more important role in reducing cellular inflammation.
 The only way to control cellular inflammation in the body is to maintain a high level of EPA.

-Improved Cognition and Stable Mood: Consuming a diet that includes salmon helps improve cognition and mood and has shown to help in the areas of depression, mood disorders as well as protection against dementia related degeneration.
+Improved Cognition and Stable Mood: Consuming a diet that includes salmon helps improve cognition and mood and has been shown to help in the areas of depression, and mood disorders as well as protection against dementia-related degeneration.

 - aluminum foil

 - 4 wild caught salmon filets (I used Alaskan) skin on